Range hoods in airtight homes

 Every litre of air a range hood extracts must be replaced from somewhere.
 In an airtight home, you need to design where that replacement air comes from — or accept that your building envelope is working against your ventilation system.

-Option 1 — Ducted range hood with make-up air
+The compliant approach — ducted range hood with make-up air

-The most effective solution for high-performance homes is a conventional ducted range hood paired with a dedicated make-up air supply.
-When the range hood activates, a controlled supply of fresh air enters the building — either through an automated damper in the duct system, or via a supply grille near the cooktop — replacing exactly the volume of air being extracted.
+The solution that meets NCC 2022 and performs in a high-performance home is a conventional ducted range hood, vented outside, paired with a dedicated make-up air supply.
+When the range hood activates, a controlled supply of fresh air enters the building — through an automated, interlocked damper — replacing exactly the volume of air being extracted.

 This keeps the building at neutral pressure, preserves MVHR performance, and allows the range hood to operate at full extraction capacity.
-The make-up air damper is typically interlocked with the range hood so it only opens when the hood is running.
+The make-up air damper is interlocked with the range hood so it only opens when the hood is running, and a sealing shutter on each penetration stops the wall outlet leaking when the hood is off.

-- Full extraction performance — no compromise on cooking odours or steam
+- Full extraction performance — no compromise on cooking odours, steam or moisture

 - Building remains at neutral pressure during hood operation